-Ontario's Ministry of Northern Development and Mines (the "MNDM") has declined the Company's request for a waiver of mining land taxes on the patented land rights currently comprising the bulk of the Company's Project 81.
-The Company replied to the MNDM's earlier rejection of Noble's waiver request with further submissions seeking mitigation of the mining land taxes assessed.
-The MNDM has now confirmed that these further submissions were rejected, and that the outstanding balance of mining land taxes owing on these properties for 2012, through 2016 approximates \$1,118,790.
-Interest on these outstanding amounts began accruing in the quarter ended August 31, 2016, having begun to accrue 60 days after the MNDM's invoice for 2016 mining land taxes was issued).
-Accrued interest of \$52,794 (August 31, 2016 - \$29,794) is included in accounts payable and accrued liabilities.
-The Company is considering steps and measures that would result in a reduction or elimination of mining land taxes on the patented mineral rights included in Project 81.
-These steps may include the Company surrendering its interest in certain areas that are currently included in Project 81, in which case the Company understands that the land taxes, interest and penalties would no longer be payable by the Company.
+Ontario's Ministry of Northern Development and Mines (the "MNDM") the MNDM has confirmed that the outstanding balance of mining land taxes owing on the patented properties included in the Company's Project 81 for the period from 2012 through 2016 is approximately \$1,118,790, including interest and penalties.
+Interest on unpaid mining land taxes began accruing in the quarter ended August 31, 2016, having begun to accrue 60 days after the MNDM's invoice for 2016 mining land taxes was issued.
+Accrued interest of \$53,886 (August 31, 2016 - \$29,794) is included in accounts payable and accrued liabilities.
+Management of the Company pursued various avenues with the MNDM to have these amounts reduced or eliminated, but the MNDM has declined.
+However, the Company may ultimately reduce the amount to be paid for mining land taxes and associated interest and penalties by surrendering its interest in patented interests that are currently included in Project 81, in which case the Company understands that the corresponding mining land taxes, interest and penalties would no longer be payable by the Company.